tessaSAC/stitch-in-time/readme.md

 # Bypassing CORS with the Capacitor Community HTTP Plugin

-[CORS](https://www.codecademy.com/articles/what-is-cors), or Cross-Origin Resource Sharing, is not a popular word among developers working with front-end tech.
-A browser-enforced restriction mainly to protect users from a type of attack known as [cross-site request forgery](https://owasp.org/www-community/attacks/csrf), CORS is more well known for the headaches it causes web developers, and that's before we even think to mention mobile applications!
+[CORS](https://www.codecademy.com/articles/what-is-cors), or Cross-Origin Resource Sharing, is notorious among front-end developers for being tricky to work with.
+A browser-enforced restriction to protect users from a type of attack known as [cross-site request forgery](https://owasp.org/www-community/attacks/csrf), CORS is more well known for the headaches it causes web developers, and that's before we even think to mention mobile applications!
 But what if there were a better way?

 Thanks to the [Capacitor Community](https://github.com/capacitor-community/welcome), there is!
 The Capacitor Community is an open-source working group that builds and maintains useful tools and plugins for Ionic's [Capacitor runtime](https://github.com/ionic-team/capacitor), and its HTTP plugin empowers developers to sidestep CORS and smoothly make successful [HTTP requests](https://www.tutorialspoint.com/http/http_requests.htm) across desktop and mobile devices.